Girl, 12, rescued from roof of Glenrothes school after breaking ankle

 Firefighters used ladders and ropes to reach the girl before lowering her to safety.

-Reports suggested the girl had been on the roof attempting to retrieve a ball that had become stuck.
+Reports suggested the girl had been on the roof attempting to retrieve bags allegedly thrown up on the roof by other youths.

 She was attended to by paramedics at the scene before being taken to Victoria Hospital Kirkcaldy.